LD4P/arm/README.md

 In addition to the ontologies, the group has generated several other outputs:
-- A set of controlled vocabularies for arrangement of physical objects (e.g., rolled and unrolled), origin (e.g., of titles), status (e.g., of identifiers), and typefaces.
+- A set of controlled vocabularies for arrangement of physical objects (e.g., rolled and unrolled), origin (e.g., of titles), status (e.g., of identifiers), typefaces, and handwriting types.
-- Detailed recommendations for every aspect of the modeling.
-These include use cases; model overviews with motivation and rationale in reference to the use cases and legacy data; diagrams; RDF samples; term specifications; recommendations for future modifications to BIBFRAME, where applicable; and lists of related topics out of scope of the current project but of interest for future research.
+- Detailed documentation of every aspect of the modeling.
+These include use cases; model overviews, with motivation and rationale in reference to the use cases and legacy data; diagrams; RDF samples; term specifications; recommendations for future modifications to BIBFRAME, where applicable; and lists of related topics out of scope of the current project but of interest for future research.
 - Application profiles, formalized in SHACL and accompanied by external ontologies and vocabularies, to support form and display interfaces